christianwach/civicrm-acf-integration/readme.txt

 ##### File Field

 There is no mapping between the CiviCRM "File" and the ACF "File" Field Types yet.

-##### Address Field

-There is no "Address Field" in ACF or ACF Pro although there are some somewhat outdated plugins ([here](https://github.com/GCX/acf-address-field) and [here](https://github.com/strickdj/acf-field-address), plus [this article](https://acfextras.com/simple-address-with-schema-markup/)) that do offer this.
-A future version of this plugin could provide a Custom Field Type (with Sub-fields) that allows CiviCRM Addresses to be sync to ACF Fields.
-Its settings would allow the choice of which fields to render.

 ##### Current Employer